 #13 The Spanish government is becoming increasingly concerned about the bad loans that are mounting at major Spanish banks.
 The following is from a recent Bloomberg article....

 The government has asked lenders to increase provisions for bad debt by 54 billion euros ($70 billion) to 166 billion euros.
 That’s enough to cover losses of about 50 percent on loans to property developers and construction firms, according to the Bank of Spain.
-There wouldn’t be anything left for defaults on more than 1.4 trillion euros of home loans and corporate debt.
+There wouldn’t be anything left for defaults on more than 1.4 trillion euros of home loans and corporate debt.#14 Civil unrest is rising to dangerous levels in Italy.
+The Italian government has assigned bodyguards to 550 individuals and has increased security at about 14,000 locations in response to recent violence related to the economic crisis.

 Taking those into account, banks would need to increase provisions by as much as five times what the government says, or 270 billion euros, according to estimates by the Centre for European Policy Studies, a Brussels-based research group.
 Plugging that hole would increase Spain’s public debt by almost 50 percent or force it to seek a bailout, following in the footsteps of Ireland, Greece and Portugal.